kodou/kodou-docs/_about/index.md

 ## Advantages

-Notice there is no compiler, IDE, dependency management, or deployment process.
+Notice there is no compiler, IDE, deployment process, dependency management, or dependency conflicts.
 This simplicity and power solves many some important problems in modern software engineering.

 ### No Dependency Conflicts